dylanratcliffe/puppet-deployment_signature/README.md

 * `deployment_signature.json`: A JSON representation of the data stored in the signature
 * `deployment_signature.jwt`: The raw JWT token

 Custom scripts written by the user can interrogate this information and either return `0` if the deployment should proceed or non-zero if it should fail.
+All scripts will be run from the root of the controlrepo that has just been deployed, meaning that in order to read the relevant signature you just need to read the file `./deployment_signature.json` or `./deployment_signature.jwt` and then perform whatever validation you want.
 An example of the required Puppet code is:

 ```puppet
 class { 'deployment_signature':